How to Lock Edit Post

 A- A+

-As an admin of your site, you might want to lock the post edit facility for certain users, individual post or even want to lock any post edit at a certain scheduled time.
-The post lock features in the latest version of WP User Frontend Version 3.0.2 enables the user to do just that.
+As an admin of your site, you might want to lock the post edit facility for certain users, individual posts, or even any post edit at a certain scheduled time.
+The post lock features in the latest version of WP User Frontend Version enable the user to do just that.

 Pre-requisites

-Apart from having a WordPress website, you will be requiring the following plugins to allow the admin of a site to lock post edit.
+Apart from having a WordPress website, you will be requiring the following plugins to allow the admin of a site to lock post edits:

 • WP User Frontend (Free Version)